mv-sistemas/amestris/README.md

 The same with camelcase notation, we would expect a variable that ends with `CamelCase` and also this variable should have a matching variable with the same name minus `CamelCase`, e.g. `Name` and `NameCamelCase`.

+## How to contribute

+We definitely welcome your patches and contributions.
+If you are new to github, please start by reading [Pull Request howto](https://help.github.com/articles/about-pull-requests/)